MMGRec: Multimodal Generative Recommendation with Transformer Model: Experimental Results

 \subsection{Efficiency Study (RQ4)}

 Instead of computing and ranking similarity, MMGRec employs autoregressive decoding to directly generate Rec-IDs identifying items during inference.
 To assess the efficiency of the two inference approaches, we conduct comparative experiments using identical computing configurations and record their inference time.
 Figure~\ref{fig:infertime} presents a pairwise efficiency comparison between MMGRec and each of MF, LightGCN, and LightGT, in terms of the average inference time per user across Kwai datasets of varying scales. \textbf{1/8 Kwai} denotes randomly selecting one in eight items from the complete dataset.
 The main observations are as follows:

 For LightGCN and LightGT, the propagated embeddings are precomputed offline, such that the online inference is effectively reduced to inner-product retrieval.
 Under this setting, the computational complexity of LightGCN is comparable to that of MF, while LightGT exhibits higher complexity due to inner-product computations across multiple modalities.
 Consequently, our efficiency analysis primarily focuses on comparing MMGRec with MF, which represents the most efficient baseline.
-In scenarios where the item count is low (e.g., $1/16\sim 1/4$ Kwai), MMGRec exhibits inefficiency, primarily due to the basic computational demands of autoregressive decoding.
-However, as the number of items increases (e.g., $1/4\sim 1$ Kwai), the inference time of MF experiences a significant rise.
+In scenarios where the item count is low (\textit{e.g.}, $1/16\sim 1/4$ Kwai), MMGRec exhibits inefficiency, primarily due to the basic computational demands of autoregressive decoding.
+However, as the number of items increases (\textit{e.g.}, $1/4\sim 1$ Kwai), the inference time of MF experiences a significant rise.
 This escalation is attributed to the fact that item count linearly impacts the time complexity of inner product computation and sorting.
 In contrast, MMGRec demonstrates enhanced efficiency as its inference time remains relatively stable.
 This stability arises from the unchanged number of autoregressive decoding steps, even with an increase in the number of items.
 These findings suggest that the generative paradigm holds the potential to deliver more efficient inference for large-scale recommendation.